 What about sensitive information in the context layer?

-Context Layer Design Rules
+Context Layer Rules That Hold Under Pressure

 Never put fast-changing data in CLAUDE.md